CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 {{</tabs>}}

-## Configure the Time Series Database on the NetQ Server
+## Configure an External TSDB

+OpenTelemetry data is stored in the NetQ TSDB.
+In addition to NetQ's local storage, you can configure NetQ to also send the collected data to your own external TSDB:

+1. If the connection to your external TSDB is secured with TLS, copy the certificate to the NetQ server in the `/mnt/admin/` directory, and reference the full path to the file with the `netq set otlp endpoint-ca-cert tsdb-name <text-tsdb-endpoint> ca-cert <text-path-to-ca-crt>` command.

-1. From the NetQ server, add the OTel endpoint of your time-series database (TSDB).
+2. From the NetQ server, add the OTel endpoint of your time-series database (TSDB).
 Replace `text-tsdb-endpoint` and `text-tsdb-endpoint-url` with the name and IP address of your TSDB, respectively.
 Include the `export true` option to begin exporting data immediately.
-You can optionally set `security-mode` to `tls` to enable TLS.
+Set `security-mode` to `tls` if you configured a certificate to secure the connection, otherwise use `security-mode insecure`.

 ```
 nvidia@netq-server:~$ netq add otlp endpoint tsdb-name <text-tsdb-endpoint> tsdb-url <text-tsdb-endpoint-url> [export true | export false] [security-mode <text-mode>]
 ```

-2. If you set the `export` option to `true` in the previous step, the TSDB will begin receiving the time-series data for the metrics that you configured on the switch.
+3. If you set the `export` option to `true` in the previous step, the TSDB will begin receiving the time-series data for the metrics that you configured on the switch.
 Use the `netq show otlp endpoint` command to view the TSDB endpoint configuration.

 ## Configure Data Sources in Grafana